toiletbril/toiletdb/README.md

 I got this idea from my friends' course project.
 The actual task was too easy, so I decided to implement a whole database :3c.
+This is just an experiment to extend my knowledge, and probably won't be finished, but who knows.

 **This contains [toiletline](https://github.com/toiletbril/toiletline) submodule!
 Clone recursively with:**
 ```